-All public comments received orally at public hearings or submitted in writing regarding the CAPER will be considered and the comments, or a summary of these comments, shall be attached to the final document.
-The City shall encourage members of the public to review the performance detailed in the CAPER during the Fall public hearing.
+All public comments received either orally or in writing regarding the CAPER will be considered and the comments, or a summary of these comments, shall be attached to the final document.
+The City shall encourage members of the public to review the performance detailed in the CAPER during the public comment period.

-10. Preparation of the Assessment of Fair Housing
+10. Preparation of the Assessment of Fair Housing (AFH)